Particular/docs.particular.net/nservicebus/sagas/index.md

 Correlation is needed in order to find existing saga instances based on data on the incoming message.
 In the example the `OrderId ` property of the `CompleteOrder` message is used to find the existing saga instance for that order.

 To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.
-Note that NServiceBus will only allows correlation on a single saga property the property types on must match.
+Note that NServiceBus will only allow correlation on a single saga property and that the property types must match.

 NOTE: The value for correlated message properties must have a non default value.